chucktilbury/Kata/README.md

 # clause, a missing or blank expression is an endless loop.
 #
 do_clause
-    = 'do' function_body 'while' ( '(' ( expression )? ')' )?
+    = 'do' function_body while_definition

 #####################
 #
 # For clause is not like C or Python.
 If the expressions are missing then it's
 # the same as 'while {}'.
 The expression is evaluated after to loop is run and
 # the SYMBOL is updated.
-Unlike the others, if there is no 'to' clause, then
-# the loop will continue to evaluate the expression and never exit.
-If the 'to'
-# clause is present, then loop will exit when the expression evaluates to
-# 'true' as SYMBOL '==' expression.
+If the expression evaluates true, then the loop is
+# entered again otherwise the function body is skipped and execution continues
+# after the end of it.
 #
 for_clause
     = 'for' ( '(' (type_name)?
-SYMBOL 'in' expression ( 'to' expression )? ')' )?
+SYMBOL 'in' expression ')' )?
             function_body

 #####################